|

 - (All of the above must have hot and cold running water)

-- There must be a [A: cushioned] treatment table in each dressing room.
-(G: unless there is a separate medical room
+There must be a treatment table which is clean and in good condition in each room.
+(F-H: unless there is a separate medical room

 available for the use of both teams)